mikexstudios/s3cache/README.md

   [python:2.7-onbuild](https://registry.hub.docker.com/_/python/), which
   automatically installs from requirements.txt and copies app into the /usr/src/app folder.
-- gunicorn + eventlet serves as the app runner instead of uwsgi. nginx is configured for gunicorn.
+- gunicorn + eventlet serves as the app runner instead of uwsgi.
+Caddy is configured for gunicorn.
-- [docker-compose/fig](https://github.com/docker/fig) is used for fast local development. gunicorn is set to hot reload the app server upon file change.
+- docker-compose is used for fast local development. gunicorn is set to hot reload the app server upon file change.
 The app folder is mounted as a volume in docker to reflect immediate file changes.
 - python's multiprocessing module replaces threading to cache S3 files in the background.
 - `fcntl.flock` is employed for file locking during background S3 file caching